See the latest updates, resources and response to COVID-19

 If you are concerned about your flu-like illness, call your health care provider for advice and share any travel history.
 Stay home, rest, and stay hydrated.

-At this time we have no known cases of Coronavirus at either of our colleges and no planned closures, though classes did move online for the start of Spring Quarter, which itself was delayed a week to April 13.
 If we do have a temporary closure, you will be notified through our CCS Rave Alerts.
 All registered students are automatically added to RAVE Alerts and you can check here to see if our notifications to you are set correctly.

 We do not know yet if there will be closures of our colleges, rural centers, childcare centers or offices.
 But we are preparing so that we will be ready to take fast action if needed.
 Everyone’s health and safety is our highest priority.